Resources

 Offers include an earnest money deposit (usually one to three percent of the total purchase price) into an escrow account and a description of what happens to the money if you or the seller backs out of the deal.

-Your offer should describe what conditions (like an unfavorable home inspection) make it okay to back out of the deal with your earnest money intact.
+Your offer should describe what conditions make it okay to back out of the deal with your earnest money intact.
+One example would be an unfavorable home inspection.
 Once the sale goes through, your earnest money goes toward your down payment.

-Sometimes making a competitive offer includes adding a greater amount of earnest money.
-It lets the seller know your finances are strong, and there shouldn’t be any problems with the upcoming loan.
+Sometimes, a competitive offer includes adding a greater amount of earnest money.
+It lets the seller know your finances are strong and there shouldn’t be any problems with the upcoming loan.

 A Clear Title Stipulation

-As the potential buyer, you’ll want the property to have a clean title search to avoid problems in the future.
-Some issues like liens or foreclosures or even disputes with the rightful owner of the property can derail a sale.
-For more peace of mind, you can buy title insurance if you’re worried about potential issues even after a clean report comes back.
+The property should have a clean title search to avoid problems in the future.
+Some issues, like liens and foreclosures or even disputes with the rightful owner of the property, can derail a sale.
+For more peace of mind, purchase title insurance if you’re worried about potential issues even after a clean report comes back.

 Closing Costs Details

-Although you’ll present your offer with your preferences, be prepared for negotiation in your closing cost details.
-You’ll hash out if the buyer or seller pays the costs and other fees and how the taxes are prorated between the parties.
-You’ll also list:
+Although you’ll present your offer with your preferences, you should prepare to negotiate your closing cost details.
+You’ll haggle about whether the buyer or seller pays the costs and other fees and how the taxes prorate between the parties.

 • Date and time of the offer’s expiration

-• Projected closing date, usually 30 to 60 days, but depends on the underwriter
+• Projected closing date (usually 30 to 60 days, depending on the underwriter)

 • Move-in date